dfaroughy/dfaroughy.github.io/_publications/paper-6.md

 collection: publications
 category: ml_papers
 date: 2022-09-15
-excerpt: 'We desrcibe how very simple NLP probabilistic models for topic modelling can describe "tokenized" jets and be used for anomaly detection.'
+excerpt: 'We describe how a simple NLP probabilistic model for text topic modelling can describe "tokenized" particle jets and be used for anomaly detection.'
 venue: 'Proceedings of Science'
 paperurl: 'https://pos.sissa.it/390/238/pdf'
 ---